The Real Costs of OTT – How Much Does It Cost to Start an OTT Platform

 The customer experience you provide is going to be a big contributing factor that goes into your platform’s success rate.
 If people don’t get their problems handled and questions answered in a timely manner by someone that’s friendly, they’ll be less likely to stick with your platform.

-Whether you outsource your customer service to a third-party provider or you hire representatives in-house, anyone answering the phones for you needs to be trained and supported to provide the level of customer service you want to offer.
+Whether you outsource your customer service to a third-party service or you hire representatives in-house, anyone answering the phones for you needs to be trained and supported to provide the level of customer service you want to offer.

 Easy-to-Use Content Management